agentuity/.github/profile/README.md

 export default agent;
 ```

 It's that simple.
-Use `bun run dev` to test locally, then `bun run deploy` to production. 🚀
+Use `agentuity dev` to test locally, then `agentuity deploy` to production. 🚀

 ## 📦 Key Repositories